Jarlyk/Haiku-Scarab/README.md

 ![screenshot](https://i.imgur.com/V3UW99s.png)

-# How to Add your Mod
+# How To Add Your Mod
 Go to https://github.com/Schyvun/Haiku-Modlinks/blob/main/ModLinks.xml and add your mod by creating a pull request.